Jacobus Theodorus Tabernaemontanus

-The career of Tabernaemontanus was supported in the usual manner of his time: by a series of places as court physician to German nobles.
+By a series of places as court physician to German nobles.
 In 1549 he was the private physician to Philip II, Count of Nassau-Saarbrücken and later (from 1561 on) to Marquard von Hattstein, bishop of Speyer.
 Later he also served as city physician (Stadtarzt) to the free imperial city of Worms, Germany.
 Johannes Posthius and William Turner (Bad Bergzabern) were friends of Tabernaemontanus.

 In 1562, Tabernaemontanus enrolled as a student at Heidelberg University.
 In the same city he spent the last decades of his life as physician to his liege lord, the Prince-Elector.
 He died in Heidelberg, having been three times married and the father of eighteen children.
 He is commemorated in the pan-tropical genus of flowering shrubs and small trees Tabernaemontana; the French botanist Charles Plumier erected the genus, as a compliment to Tabernaemontanus, and it was adopted by Linnaeus.